 The lead guitar on this track really carries it into the next stratosphere, though, recalling Neil Young yet again with a face melting solo that reminds me of the one Shakey busts out on the Buffalo Springfield’s “Mr. Soul.”
 Groooovy, baby!

 For all of these reasons, I will be trying my damnedest to track down the Was Dead LP, which I’m sure will be an absolute gem.
+Rarely does anyone capture the roots and feeling of a time and place (as metaphysical as that may actually be) like this.

 -Shaun Anderson